Andrew-M-C/go.jsonvalue/docs/en/03_set.md

 ## Create JSON Value

-In most situations, we need to create an outer JSON value with object-or-array-typed.
-In jsonvalue, we use following functions:
+In most situations, we need to create an outer JSON value with object or array type.
+In jsonvalue, we use the following functions:

 ```go
 o := jsonvalue.NewObject()
 a := jsonvalue.NewArray()
 ```

-Also we can convert (import) any JSON-legal data types to jsonvalue.
-Just use `New` function.
+We can also convert (import) any JSON-legal data types to jsonvalue.
+Just use the `New` function.
 Take the object and array above for example:

 ```go
 o := jsonvalue.New(struct{}{})  // construct a JSON object
 a := jsonvalue.New([]int{})     // construct a JSON array
 ```

-Also other simple JSON elements are supported:
+Other simple JSON elements are also supported:

 ```go
 i := jsonvalue.New(100)             // construct a JSON number